wikimedia/mediawiki-vendor/diff/diff/README.md

 /**
  * Takes two arrays, computes the diff, and returns this diff as an array of DiffOp.
  *
- * @since 0.4
- *
  * @param array $oldValues The first array
  * @param array $newValues The second array
  *
  * @throws Exception
  * @return DiffOp[]
  */
-public function doDiff( array $oldValues, array $newValues );
+public function doDiff( array $oldValues, array $newValues ): array;
 ```

 Implementations provided by Diff:

 * `ListDiffer`: Differ that only looks at the values of the arrays (and thus ignores key differences).
 * `MapDiffer`: Differ that does an associative diff between two arrays, with the option to do this recursively.
-* `CallbackListDiffer`: Since 0.5.
-Differ that only looks at the values of the arrays and compares them with a callback.
+* `CallbackListDiffer`: Differ that only looks at the values of the arrays and compares them with a callback.
-* `OrderedListDiffer`: Since 0.9.
-Differ that looks at the order of the values and the values of the arrays.
+* `OrderedListDiffer`: Differ that looks at the order of the values and the values of the arrays.

 All differ functionality can be found in [src/Differ](src/Differ).